 Wiki-inventory for Living heritage brings visibility to intangible cultural heritage in Finland.
-There are already 175 elements from over 240 communities!
+There are already over 200 elements from over 250 communities!

 The Finnish Heritage Agency opened a Wiki-inventory for Living Heritage in 2016 related to the UNESCO 2003 Convention.
-The Wiki-inventory now contains 175 submissions from 240 communities in five different languages!
+The Wiki-inventory now contains over 240 submissions from over 400 communities in five different languages!
 Many of them are also available in English.

 The purpose of the inventory is to compile information and present intangible living heritage extensively in Finland, together with ICH communities, associations, museums, other institutions or informal groups.
 The inventory is an essential tool in making living heritage more visible.
 In Finland, the inventory is collected in an open and involving manner, using Wikimedia.